boborbt/T-Budget/README.md

 You can also import and export your data effortlessly using the built-in Shortcuts actions, making it simple to stay on top of your budget.

 The app is open source, and I welcome contributions!
-Feel free to propose your pull requests at: https://github.com/boborbt/T-Budget.

 ## FAQ